FransBouma/OtisFX/README.md

 #### Cinematic DOF
 The state of the art depth of field effect I wrote which has all the features you want and need from a depth of field effect: near plane bleed, configurable highlights, high performance, easy to use focusing code and great bokeh.

+The bokeh shapes were created by Moyevka, Murchalloo, K-putt and others.

 #### Emphasize
 Emphasize is an effect which allows you to make a part of the scene pop out more while other parts are de-emphasized.
 This is done by using the